faber-lotto/capistrano-template/README.md

    desc 'Upload a rendered erb-template' task :setup do
-     on roles :all
+     on roles :all do
        # searchs for template assets.host.site.erb in :templating_paths
        # renders the template and upload it to "#{release_path}/assets.host.site" on all hosts
        # when the new rendered content is changed or the remote file does not exists
        template 'assets.host.site', locals: { 'local1' => 'value local 1'}
      end

-     on roles :all
+     on roles :all do
        # searchs for template other.template.name.erb in :templating_paths
        # renders the template and upload it to "~/execute_some_thing.sh" on all hosts
        # when the new rendered content is changed or the remote file does not exists
        # after this the mode is changed to 0750
+       # owner is changed to "deployer:www-run"
+       # keep in mind chown and chgrp needs sudo privileges
-       template 'other.template.name', '~/execute_some_thing.sh', 0750, locals: { 'local1' => 'value local 1'}
+       template 'other.template.name', '~/execute_some_thing.sh', 0750, 'deployer', 'www-run' ,locals: { 'local1' => 'value local 1'}
      end

    end